kinecosystem/blockchain-ops/dashboard/prometheus/README.md

  - LoadBalancer: ALB with 1 hour stickiness
  - Domain: Route53 record on kin.org from  [https://prometheus-dashboard.kin.org/graph](https://prometheus-dashboard.kin.org/graph) to the ALB.

-## Monitoring dashboard
+## Monitoring Prometheus:
-Instances run Telegraf for local monitoring.
-Monitoring is forwarded to Datadog from the Telegraf forwarder.
+the Prometheus "cluster" itself is monitored in datadog.
+Each prometheus instnace runs a local Telegraf which forwards the metrics into DD via the metric-forwarder machine.

 ## Alerts
 Alerts exists on DataDog:

- - Disk space on instances
+ - Disk space on the prometheus instances
  - Load (5 minutes avg)
  - Access to the domain (Synthetics): [https://prometheus-dashboard.kin.org/graph](https://prometheus-dashboard.kin.org/graph)